Minnesota Mental Health Safety Net Grant Program

 Funding amounts will be determined using a ratio of the number of uninsured mental health patients under the age of 21 served by each eligible provider compared to the total number of uninsured mental health patients under the age of 21 served by all eligible providers.

-Applications for step 1 are due October 19, 2020.
+Applications for step 1 are due September 13, 2021.
 Step 1 will be used to determine eligibility and award distribution amounts.
-The grant distribution announcement will go out by November 9, 2020 in an email addressed to the primary contact listed on the application.
+The grant distribution announcement will go out by September 20, 2021 to the primary contact listed on the application.